yuval6957/SIIM-Transformer/SIIM final.md

 The original 2020 competition data is highly unbalanced, there are only 2-3% of positive targets in the train and test data.
 Although we were able to train the base model using uneven sampling, the best way to get good training was to add the data from ISIC 2019 competition which has a much higher percentage of melanoma images.

-We split the training data to 3 keeping all the images from the same patient in the same fold, and making sure each fold has a similar number of patients with melanoma.
+We split the training data to 3 folds keeping all the images from the same patient in the same fold, and making sure each fold has a similar number of patients with melanoma.
 The ISIC2019’s data was also split evenly between the folds.
 The same folds were kept for the base and the transformer models.

 To get more diversity we had 3 different splits using 3 seeds

 ### Preprocessing

 All images were resized to an aspect ratio of 1:1.5, which was the most popular aspect ratio of the images in the original dataset.
-We prepared 3 image datasets of sizes 300*450, 400*600, 600*900.
-Most of the models were trained using the 400*600 dataset, as 300*450 gave inferior results and the 600*900 didn’t improve the results enough.
+We prepared 3 image datasets of sizes `300*450`, `400*600`, `600*900`.
+Most of the models were trained using the `400*600` dataset, as 300*450 gave inferior results and the `600*900` didn’t improve the results enough.

 For the metadata we had to set the same terminology for the 2020 and 2019 datasets.